-The Company accounts for derivative financial instruments in accordance with SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities ("SFAS 133"), as amended and interpreted.
-SFAS 133 requires an entity to recognize all derivatives as either assets or liabilities in the consolidated statement of financial condition and to measure those instruments at fair value.
-Additionally, the fair value adjustments affect either other comprehensive income in stockholders' equity until the hedged item is recognized in earnings or net income depending on whether the derivative instrument qualifies as a hedge for accounting purposes and, if so, the nature of the hedging activity.
+The Company accounts for derivative financial instruments by recognizing all derivatives as either assets or liabilities in the consolidated statements of financial condition and measuring those instruments at fair value.
+Additionally, the fair value adjustments affect either other comprehensive income (loss) in stockholders' equity until the hedged item is recognized in earnings depending on whether the derivative instrument qualifies as a hedge for accounting purposes and, if so, the nature of the hedging activity.

-(k) Credit Risk
+(j) Credit Risk

 The Company retains the risk of potential credit losses on all of the non-Agency residential mortgage loans it owns as well as the residential mortgage loans which collateralize the RMBS it owns.
-The Company attempts to mitigate the risk of potential credit losses through its diligence in the asset selection process.
+The Company attempts to mitigate the risk of potential credit losses through its due diligence in the asset selection process.

-(1) Mortgage Loan Sales and Securitizations
+(k) Mortgage Loan Sales and Securitizations

 The Company periodically enters into transactions in which it sells financial assets, such as RMBS, mortgage loans and other assets.
-It may also securitize and re-securitize financial assets.
-These transactions are recorded in accordance with SFAS 140 and are accounted for as either a "sale" and the loans held for investment are removed from the consolidated statements of financial condition or as a "financing" and are classified as "Securitized loans held for investment" on the Company's consolidated statements of financial condition, depending upon the structure of the securitization transaction.
+It may also securitize and resecuritize financial assets.
+These transactions are accounted for as either a "sale" and the loans held for investment are removed from the consolidated statements of financial condition or as a "financing" and are classified as "Securitized loans held for investment" on the Company's consolidated statements of financial condition, depending upon the structure of the securitization transaction.
 In these securitizations and re-securitizations the Company sometimes retains or acquires senior or subordinated interests in the securitized or re-securitized assets.
-Gains and losses on such securitizations or re-securitizations are recognized using the guidance in SFAS 140 which is based on a financial components approach that focuses on control.
+Gains and losses on such securitizations or re-securitizations are recognized using a financial components approach that focuses on control.
 Under this approach, after a transfer of financial assets, an entity recognizes the financial and servicing assets it controls and the liabilities it has incurred, derecognizes financial assets when control has been surrendered, and derecognizes liabilities when extinguished.

-The Company determines the gain or loss on sale of mortgage loans by allocating the carrying value of the underlying mortgage loans between securities or loans sold and the interests retained based on their fair values, calculated as disclosed in Note 5 to these financial statements.
-The gain or loss on sale is the difference between the cash proceeds from the sale and the amount allocated to the securities or loans sold.
+The Company determines the gain or loss on sale of mortgage loans by allocating the carrying value of the underlying mortgage loans between securities or loans sold and the interests retained based on their fair values, as disclosed in Note 5 to these consolidated financial statements.
+The gain or loss on sale is the difference between the cash proceeds from the sale and the amount allocated to the securities or loans sold, net of transaction costs.

-(m) Income Taxes
+(I) Income Taxes

-The Company qualifies to be taxed as a REIT, and therefore it generally will not be subject to corporate federal or state income tax to the extent that qualifying distributions are made to stockholders and the REIT requirements, including certain asset, income, distribution and stock ownership tests are met.
+The Company qualifies to be taxed as a REIT, and therefore it generally will not be subject to corporate, federal, or state income tax to the extent that qualifying distributions are made to stockholders and the REIT requirements, including certain asset, income, distribution and stock ownership tests are met.
 If the Company failed to qualify as a REIT and did not qualify for certain statutory relief provisions, the Company would be subject to federal, state and local income taxes and may be precluded from qualifying as a REIT for the subsequent four taxable years following the year in which the REIT qualification was lost.